 Though much of his practice is now focused on assisting clients in avoiding construction disputes or resolving them through mediation or other alternative dispute resolution methods, Mr. Dorris has been extensively involved in trials, arbitrations, and administrative proceedings.
 Most recently, he has been co-counsel for a class of 500,000 Native Americans against the federal government regarding management of their trust lands and assets for which a settlement agreement of $3.4 billion has been reached.

 Mr. Dorris was recognized in The Best Lawyers in America® for Construction Law in 2020 and the 13 years immediately preceding.
 He is listed in the 2019 and the nine years immediately preceding editions of Chambers USA: America’s Leading Lawyers for Business for Construction Law and he is listed in the 2019 and the eight years immediately preceding editions as #1 in the area of Construction Law.
-Mr. Dorris was recognized in the prestigious 2009 Legal 500 US in the area of Construction Law, in The International Who's Who of Business Lawyers for 2009, 2011, 2013 and 2014, and in The International Who's Who of Construction Lawyers for 2010.
+Mr. Dorris was recognized in the prestigious 2009 Legal 500 US in the area of Construction Law, in The International Who's Who of Business Lawyers repeatedly for Construction, and in The International Who's Who of Construction Lawyers for 2010.
 He was also named a Georgia "Super Lawyer" in the area of Construction Litigation in 2009 and most recently in 2019 and the five years immediately preceding and in the area of Construction/Surety in 2013 and the four years immediately preceding by Super Lawyers magazine.
 He is AV® rated by Martindale-Hubbell.*

 *CV, BV, and AV are registered certification marks of Reed Elsevier Properties Inc., used in accordance with the Martindale-Hubbell certification procedure's standards and policies.